 1940s.
 Sportswear uses elements of sporty informal or casual wear such as Clare Potter's innovative evening sweater and evening

 skirt draped like a side saddle riding habit.

-people felt the negative impact of the Great Depression, designers stopped experimenting because of the lessened demand for
+felt the negative impact of the Great Depression, designers stopped experimenting because of the lessened demand for clothes.

 Trends in women fashion though emphasized a romantic, womanly silhouette.
 The waist was brought back to its proper position, with hemlines being

 dropped.
 Fashion emphasized on the bust, while backless evening gowns became the norm.
 The female body was modified to a more

 contemporary tone, while having athletic bodies became a trend.
 The popularity of having slim and toned down bodies resulted

 into couturiers to manufacture what is now known as the sportswear.
 While the concept of "ready-to-wear" was unknown